nivekmai/oryx-build-extension/README.md

 No need to save the page, after these values are entered here, you will see a button on Oryx to <b>Run Github Workflow</b>, which will trigger the workflow to run.
 These values are stored only in the browser, they are not sync'd to any cloud storage.

 > [!NOTE]
-> FOR ERGODOX-EZ AND PLANK USERS
->
-> Since it's not exactly straightforward to map the Oryx page to the `layout_geometry` for these boards (with the various versions available), there is an additional option to be able to override the `layout_geometry` that is used int the Github Worflow.
+> If the extension does not correctly figure out your `layout_geometry` there is an additional option to be able to override the `layout_geometry` that is used int the Github Workflow.

 ## How it works